Navigate Bahamas Ferry Terminals Like a Pro

 Parking Options

-• Garage (Covered): $20/day – worth it in summer!
+• Garage (Covered): from around $20/day β€” worth it in summer

-• Open Lot: $15/day – car gets HOT
+• Open Lot: from around $15/day β€” car gets hot

-• Valet: $25/day – if you're running late
+• Valet: available at the terminal entrance if you're running late

-Jake's Parking Hack
+Parking Hack

 Terminal Amenities

-• Check-in opens: 2.5 hours before departure
+• Check-in opens: 2–2.5 hours before departure (Balearia requires being checked in at least 1 hour before)

-• Restrooms: Clean, use before boarding!
+• Restrooms: clean, use before boarding

-• Seating: Limited, arrive early for a seat
+• Seating: limited β€” arrive early if you want a real seat

-• AC: Blasting cold – bring a jacket
+• AC: aggressive β€” bring a layer

 Critical Warning